xcq1/ark/README.md

 - `SERVER_NAME` **must** be set to your desired server name (visible in the server browser)
 - `MAP_NAME` can be set to load a different map (default `TheIsland`), other options at the time of writing are the DLCs `TheCenter`, `ScorchedEarth_P` and `Ragnarok`
+- `MOD_LIST` can be set to a comma-separated list of mod ids to include them on the server
 - `DIFFICULTY` can be set to an `OverrideOfficialDifficulty` value, if so desired, otherwise it will not be used in the start command line
 - `MAX_PLAYERS` can be set to change the maximum players allowed at the same time on the server (default 70)
 - `BATTLE_EYE` can be set to any value besides `true` to disable it (default `true`)